Our offer is only for you if you are of legal age. Please confirm that you are at least 18 years old to proceed.

 Gas charcoal burner

-Lighting natural charcoal properly – step by step
+Lighting natural charcoal: step by step

-Using an electric charcoal burner
+With an electric charcoal burner

-- Put the charcoal on the grate.
+- Put the charcoal on the grid.

 - Turn the charcoal after 5 minutes.

-Using a gas charcoal burner
+With a gas charcoal burner

 - Insert the gas cartridge.

-- Ignite with a lighter or match.
+- Light it with a lighter or a match.

 Important notes

-Comparison: natural charcoal vs. quick-light charcoal
+Comparison: natural charcoal vs. self-lighting charcoal

-| Criteria | Natural charcoal | Quick-light charcoal |
+| Criterion | Natural charcoal | Self-lighting charcoal |

 |---|---|---|

-| Ingredients | Coconut shell | Chemical additives |
+| Components | Coconut shell | Chemical additives |

-| Lighting method | Charcoal burner | Lighter |
+| Lit with | Charcoal burner | Lighter |

-| Time required | 6–10 minutes | 20–30 seconds |
+| Time required | 6 to 10 minutes | 20 to 30 seconds |

-| Burn time | 75–90 minutes | 30–40 minutes |
+| Burn time | 75 to 90 minutes | 30 to 40 minutes |

-| Flavor | Neutral | Altered |
+| Taste | Neutral | Distorted |

 | Temperature | High | Medium |

-| Consistency | Very even | Rather uneven |
+| Consistency | Very good | Rather uneven |

 Tips for safe lighting